greenelab/connectivity-search-manuscript/README.md

 # Output directory containing the formatted manuscript

-The [`gh-pages`](https://github.com/greenelab/connectivity-search-manuscript/tree/gh-pages) branch hosts the contents of this directory at https://greenelab.github.io/connectivity-search-manuscript/.
+The [`gh-pages`](https://github.com/greenelab/connectivity-search-manuscript/tree/gh-pages) branch hosts the contents of this directory at <https://greenelab.github.io/connectivity-search-manuscript/>.
-The permalink for this webpage version is https://greenelab.github.io/connectivity-search-manuscript/v/163837892d97e4a7be61496ba36f41f29a8deb4c/.
+The permalink for this webpage version is <https://greenelab.github.io/connectivity-search-manuscript/v/ec2d568301840b6bf513c42399ceac562395770f/>.
-To redirect to the permalink for the latest manuscript version at anytime, use the link https://greenelab.github.io/connectivity-search-manuscript/v/freeze/.
+To redirect to the permalink for the latest manuscript version at anytime, use the link <https://greenelab.github.io/connectivity-search-manuscript/v/freeze/>.

 ## Files

 This directory contains the following files, which are mostly ignored on the `master` branch:

 + [`index.html`](index.html) is an HTML manuscript.
-+ [`github-pandoc.css`](github-pandoc.css) sets the display style for `index.html`.
 + [`manuscript.pdf`](manuscript.pdf) is a PDF manuscript.

 The `v` directory contains directories for each manuscript version.